MarlinFirmware/MarlinDocumentation/_development/configuration.md

 #define DEFAULT_AXIS_STEPS_PER_UNIT   {78.74, 78.74, 2560, 95}
 {% endhighlight %}

-This is the most crucial setting for your settings.
-These will determine the printer head will move according to the specified distance/location or not.
-The value above (X, Y, Z, E) are the default value for (20 tooth gt2 pulley, M10 metric threaded rods, mk8 extruder style) and based on A4899 stepstick.
+This is the most crucial setting for your printer.
+These values determine how accurately the steppers will position the printhead/platform.
+We are telling the driver how many individual steps equal a certain distance.
+This is dependent on a variety of factors including: belt type/profile/pitch, number of teeth on the pulley, thread pitch on screws, stepper driver, and extruder style.

 {% panel info DRV8825 %}
-These values had to be doubled; A4899 = 1/16 step, DRV8825 = 1/32 step
+These values need to be doubled if you want to use the DRV8825 at 1/32 microstepping.
+The most noticable difference is that the steppers will run more quietly as the driver output more closely resembles a sine wave.
+WARNING: By using 1/32 microstepping you are doubling the required steps per motor and thus doubling the load on your processor.
+If your processor is unable to handle the load steps will be skipped.
+This will significantly degrade print quality.
+{% endpanel %}

+{% panel info Step Calculator %}
-You should go to `http://prusaprinters.org/calculator/` to calculate the steps
+You can go to `http://prusaprinters.org/calculator/` and use the calculator tool to find good starting values for your specific printer configuration.
 {% endpanel %}

 {% panel info Steps Per Unit %}